Snapchat Solar System

 Snapchat constantly introduces new and exciting features to keep users engaged, and one of its latest innovations is the Snapchat Planets feature, available exclusively for Snapchat Plus subscribers.
 This feature takes inspiration from the solar system, offering a creative way to represent friendships within the app.

-But what exactly are Snapchat Planets, how do they work, and what do they indicate about your friendships?
+What exactly are Snapchat Planets, how do they work, and what do they indicate about your friendships?
 In this article, we’ll explore everything you need to know about this feature, including its significance, how the ranking system functions, and more.

 What is the Snapchat Solar System?